abhaymcauuv/RogueApp_Frontend/README.md

 # Rogue_Frontend
 Rogue_Frontend

+# Created application using webpack configuration.

-Clone this repository and do "npm install" to get all supported modules `Created application using webpack configuration`
+# Clone this repository and do "npm install" to get all supported modules.

 # To start application
  "npm start"